 Responses are sorted into detractors, passives, and promoters.
 Detractors are those who rate you 0 to 6, and are the least satisfied with your business.
 Passives are in between with a 7 or 8 score.
 Promoters give you the highest score with a 9 or 10 and are your most loyal customers.

-NPS surveys are also always followed by an open-ended comment so folks can explain the reason for their rating.
+Surveys from our NPS software are always followed by an open-ended comment so folks can explain the reason for their rating.

 Net Promoter Score pros